Rosh Hashanah Sermons - 2018/5779

 - Sukkot & Simchat Torah

-The High Holy days are a time of repentance for Jews, a time for us to take stock in the ways in which we've missed the mark during the past year.
-A time for T'shuvah, for returning to our path and to God.
-During the month of Elul, the month before Rosh Hashanah, we begin to make our way back.
-Elul begins on the same date thousands of years ago when Moses climbed Sinai to receive the second set of tablets.
-The shofar was blown then, as a reminder to the people not to again involve themselves with idolatry.
-In the Mishneh Torah, Maimonides describes the sound of the Shofar as the call to T’shuvah.
+The High Holy days are a time of reflection, repentance and redirection for Jews, a time for us to take stock of our choices and personal growth over the past year; a time for T'shuvah, for returning to our path and to God.
+The holy month of Elul, which precedes Rosh Hashanah, offers many opportunities for introspection and spiritual realignment.
+In the Mishneh Torah, Maimonides describes the sound of the shofar as the call to T'shuvah.
 We sound the shofar during the month of Elul to remind us that the new year is coming, and to awaken our desire for repentance.

 Join us for a special series of sermons during the month of Elul as we clear a spiritual path for the High Holy Days.
 Each week we will hear another aspect of preparing our souls for reflection, forgiveness, and atonement.
 Come pray, learn, and meditate with your clergy - let the sabbath permeate your being as you draw closer to the Yamim Noraim/Days of Awe.